-In just 3 months there were over 13,000 cybercrime incidents reported to the Australia Centre for Cyber Security (ACSC).
-This equates to one case every 10 minutes.
+Over the 2020–21 financial year, over 67,500 cybercrime incidents were reported to the Australia Centre for Cyber Security (ACSC).
+This is an increase of nearly 13 per cent from the previous financial year, and equates to one cyber attack every 8 minutes compared to one every 10 minutes last financial year.
 Cyber-attacks are an extremely lucrative form of criminal activity, which is fueling a dramatic increase in the number of attacks on Australian businesses of all sizes.

 Prevention is the best form of defence.
 Below we cover 10 risk management tips to protect your business and limit the collateral damage of a cyber-attack.